usaid-cs/yesterday-i-learned/random.md

 1. "I still do, but I used to, too." was from [Mitch Hedberg](https://www.youtube.com/watch?v=ndBjraV-3UY).
 The opening was "I used to do drugs."
 1. Now every other website bans being in an iframe to either prevent clickjacking or DDoS.
 1. [Goombas](http://mario.wikia.com/wiki/Goomba) are enemy mushrooms.
-1. [Ossur](https://www.ossur.com/corporate/about-ossur/locations) headquarters in Iceland.
-(So there is something going on there, after all.)
 1. Osseous/Ossified (note e/i) means "bony / turned into bone".
 1. The whole thing about people eating spiders in their sleep was ["invented as an example of the absurd things people will believe simply because they come across them on the Internet."](http://www.snopes.com/science/stats/spiders.asp) Vibrations from a sleeping person's lungs alone would alert spiders of danger.
 1. Steve Choi is bald.
 He has a lovely voice, though, which more than makes up for it.